bytestring-net/bevy_lunex/docs/src/1_overview.md

 	// This specifies the name and hierarchy of the node UiLink::<MainUi>::path("Menu/Button"),

-	// Here you can define the layout using the provided units UiLayout::window().pos(Rl((50.0, 50.0))).size((Rh(45.0), Rl(60.0))).pack::<Base>(),
+	// Here you can define the layout using the provided units (per state like Base, Hover, Selected, etc.)
+	UiLayout::window().pos(Rl((50.0, 50.0))).size((Rh(45.0), Rl(60.0))).pack::<Base>(),